MicrosoftDocs/appcenter-docs/docs/diagnostics/limitations.md

 - You can only add one binary and one text attachment to a crash report.
 - Android React Native source maps are not supported.

-## WPF/WinForms Support
+## Windows Support

-- User identification is not supported yet for WPF and WinForms applications.
+- User identification is not supported yet for UWP, WPF and WinForms applications.

 ## Handled Errors